Every girl needs a frilly pink birthday cake and this pink vanilla bean birthday cake delivers with a soft and tender cake and loads of sprinkles!

 And honestly?
 I’m so glad I waited!!

-I made this cake, step-by-step, and feeling like it was a hot and stuffy August night in 1986 again, I had all the anticipation and excitement of the 8 year old me waiting for my candle-lit birthday cake to be brought in through the darkened room with drones of the [maybe not-so-purposefully] out of tune birthday song in the background.
+I made this pink cake, step-by-step, and feeling like it was a hot and stuffy August night in 1986 again, I had all the anticipation and excitement of the 8 year old me waiting for my candle-lit birthday cake to be brought in through the darkened room with drones of the [maybe not-so-purposefully] out of tune birthday song in the background.

 Seriously, I was dancing with excitement to show Kyle this cake when he got home from work!